TosMIC20/testblog/docs/University Physics/Electromagnetism/Ex of E-field Calculations.md

 This result can also be acquired by dividing into parallel rods.

 ---
+Ahead:
-next: [[./Gauss' Law|Gauss' Law]], how many problems above can be solved using Gauss' law?
+- [[./Gauss' Law|Gauss' Law]], how many problems above can be solved using Gauss' law?